 For example, one agency initially used the “ring method” – which involves drawing a 5-mile radius ring around a property – for identifying the geographic distribution of visitors to their client’s store.
 The agency then used location intelligence to identify the stores’ True Trade Area and found that the previous method had missed out on reaching a significant percentage of their audience.

-In addition to showing where a target audience lives, shops, or commutes, location analytics can also reveal who the target audience actually is.
-Layering demographic and psychographic datasets onto foot traffic data provides visibility into demographic and psychographic characteristics of people in a given trade area.
+Location analytics can also reveal the characteristics and preferences of a business' target audience.
+Layering demographic and psychographic datasets onto foot traffic data provides visibility into the demographic and psychographic attributes of people in a given trade area.
 Brands and advertisers can use this data to segment their audience better – and a better audience segmentation will lead to more effective marketing and advertising.

 A deeper understanding of these profiles assists marketing professionals in creating accurate audience segments based on metrics such as region, age, gender, and interests.
 Location intelligence also helps advertisers adapt their campaigns to an evolving consumer landscape.
 Advertisers can use location intelligence to identify relevant consumer profiles, preferences, consumer spending, and even social media behavior, allowing for increased precision when building a campaign.
 And advertisers can optimize campaign spend by using the Placer XTRA Targeted Search custom report to identify geographic regions where certain customer segments are overrepresented.

 A campaign for a specialty coffee brand used location intelligence to find a shopping area that had a high concentration of both hipster culture and coffee and where visitors spent a lot of money at independent coffee shops.
-The agency then harnessed behavioral data to identify areas where visitors to this shopping center reside to aid in personalizing messaging accordingly.
+The agency then harnessed behavioral data to identify the regions where visitors to this shopping center were coming from, to aid in personalizing messaging accordingly.
 In the inverse, these datasets can highlight areas where there is little to no interest in artisanal coffee, allowing campaign managers to focus their efforts on more receptive audiences.

 Digital out-of-home (DOOH) marketing, which focuses on digital screens, including billboards or ads in bus stops, building lobbies, and elevators, is on the rise.
 Programmatic DOOH campaigns offer an even more flexible approach to marketing and allows advertisers to tweak campaigns in real-time based on a multitude of data signals.

 DOOH advertising is popular for many reasons, but one crucial benefit is its ability to plan ads based on the time of day a target audience is most likely to be reached.
-Foot traffic data can provide unprecedented insights into visit times by revealing the hourly and daily variance of visits – advertisers can use foot traffic data to accurately pinpoint when a key demographic is most likely to pass by an ad.
+Foot traffic data can provide unprecedented insight into visit times by revealing hourly and daily fluctuations – advertisers can use foot traffic data to accurately pinpoint when a key demographic is most likely to pass by an ad.
 The time slots can then be adjusted accordingly to maximize reach for the campaign.

 While online advertising has revolutionized advertising, direct mail marketing (DMM) is still extremely popular – and effective.
 But with effective results hinging on mail reaching the correct mailboxes, and given that direct mail campaigns can be costly, finding and targeting the right audience is crucial.